 Amazon is, without a doubt, the industry leader in order fulfillment.
 They have taken the inventory management process to levels never seen before.
 Their goal is to make sure every customer has a positive experience and, in order to do that, they have to be in a state of constant improvement.

-Clear goals and objectives.
+How to Manage Warehouse with Clear goals and objectives.

 Amazon strives to provide their customers with convenience of shopping online, to provide a vast selection of goods at the best price and provide a high level of customer service.